AMReX-Astro/Castro/docs_new/source/CastroSoftware.rst

    (which corresponds to the memory layout) and the index-space of the tile.

-   -  In the  end, we pass (sometimes via the BL_TO_FORTRAN() macro) the loVect and hiVect of the entire box (including ghost cells).
+   -  In the C end, we pass (sometimes via the BL_TO_FORTRAN() macro) the loVect and hiVect of the entire box (including ghost cells).
 These are then used to allocate the array in Fortran as: